Fourier domain excision of periodic radio frequency interference: Mitigating periodic and other RFI from Time-domain data: RFIClean

 Measuring the pulse ToA includes comparison with a template profile.
 Any small change in the pulse-shape, intrinsic or that resulted from the instrumental or processing software artifacts, would result in an offset and/or increased uncertainty in the corresponding ToA measurement.
 To avoid a possible excision or modification of the periodic signal from strong pulsars, \rficlean can safeguard the Fourier frequencies corresponding to a pulsar's specified spin period.

 We demonstrate \rficlean's suitability for high precision pulsar timing experiments using the observations of the strong pulsar \jpsr discussed earlier in this section.
 As can be seen in the top panel of Figure~\ref{fig-timing}, even without any RFI excision the pulsar's strong periodic signal is detected with high significance (S/N>200, after averaging over bandwidth and observing duration) in all the observations.
 However, using \rficlean further improves the detection significance for most of the observations.
 The fractional improvement is naturally larger where the original detection significance was smaller.
+We also note that using \texttt{rfifind} on the data output from \rficlean further improves the S/N by 10$-$20\% in many cases (not shown in Figure~\ref{fig-timing}, but assessed separately).

 To generate a template, we used \texttt{psrsmooth} from \textsl{PSRCHIVE} \citep{Hotan04} on the profile with highest S/N. We then used \texttt{pat} on average profiles obtained from all the observing sessions to compare with the above template and measure the ToAs.
 The same template was used on the original as well as RFI-excised data.
 As shown in the middle panel of Figure~\ref{fig-timing}, the ToAs obtained from the original and RFI-excised data are consistent with each other, and any difference is much smaller than the associated uncertainty.
 This indicates that \rficlean does not inflict any artifacts in the pulsar's profile shape.
 The lower panel shows that, even for this strong pulsar, the measurement uncertainties in the ToAs from the RFI-excised data are smaller than their counterparts from the original data for most of the sessions.
 The improvement in ToA uncertainty is a direct implication of the enhancement in S/N shown in the upper panel.
 In fact much more significant improvements in ToA uncertainties have been observed for fainter pulsars, making \rficlean not only suitable but useful in improving ToA measurements in pulsar timing experiments.